Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Usage in O.Translator

-Usage O.Translator When translating Japanese documents, you can choose between unspecified tone Japanese or specified tone Japanese.
+When using O.Translator to translate Japanese documents, you can choose between Japanese without specified tone or Japanese with specified tone.

 The difference is: